 An example of this when you’re arguing with your partner and they stop talking.
 They stop looking at you and they stop responding.
 They seem eager to end the conversation and move on to something else (or move away).
 This shutting down shuts the other person out and effectively hurts the connection between you.

 The Four Horsemen

-Collectively, these conflict styles are known as the Four Horsemen, and their on-going presence in conflict can rip at the very fabric of your relationship.
+Collectively, these conflict styles that can hurt relationship health are known as the Four Horsemen, and their on-going presence in conflict can rip at the very fabric of your relationship.
 However, they don’t spell doom for your future if you work on them.

 Learn ways to combat these dangerous conflict styles with the Gottman Relationship Coach: Dealing with Conflict.

 If you are not sure where to start improving your relationship and are looking for a personalized plan based off your unique needs, the Gottman Relationship Adviser is for you.
 This world’s first proven solution to relationship wellness takes the guesswork out of a great relationship.
 Measure your relationship health with a research-based self-assessment, then receive a tailored digital plan proven to heal and strengthen your connection.